Enhancement Shaman PvP Talents and Builds (Dragonflight 10.2)

 Grounding Totem summons an Air Totem with 5 health at the feet of the caster that will redirect all harmful spells cast on a nearby party or raid member to itself.
 Will not redirect area of effect spells.
 It lasts 3 seconds.
 This is a crucial talent for both you and your teammates.
 You should use this to "ground" crowd control like Polymorph or Cyclone or large spells like Ebonbolt.

-Ride the Lightning is a great passive damange PvP talent.
+Ride the Lightning is a great passive damage PvP talent.

 Situational PvP Talents

 Skyfury Totem can be a useful option if playing with a teammate who has high magic bursts.
-This totem only impacts abilities which are magic, and not Physical damage critical hits.
+This totem only impacts abilities that are magic and not Physical damage critical hits.
 Some examples to use this talent with would be a Retribution Paladins, Balance Druids, and Destruction Warlocks.
 This can significantly increase their burst window damage.

 - 21 Mar.
 2023: Updated for Dragonflight 10.0.7.